dreamcloudapp/esa-legacy/README.md

 All kinds of tricks from Lucene can be used to tweak the indexing.
 Maybe you will want to use a different Lucene Analyzer.
-Taking a good look at Lucene documentation and the `be.vanoosten.esa.WikiAnalyzer` class can be a good starting point for that.
+Taking a good look at Lucene documentation and the `WikiAnalyzer` class can be a good starting point for that.

 ### Analyzing

 After indexing, you are ready to transform text to vectors.
-Creating a concept vector from a text can be done with a Vectorizer, implemented in the class `be.vanoosten.esa.tools.Vectorizer`.
+Creating a concept vector from a text can be done with a Vectorizer, implemented in the class `Vectorizer`.

-The vectorizer has a `vectorize(String text)` method, which transforms the text into a concept vector (`be.vanoosten.esa.tools.ConceptVector`).
+The vectorizer has a `vectorize(String text)` method, which transforms the text into a concept vector (`ConceptVector`).
 Basically, the text is tokenized and searched for in the term-to-concept index.
 The result is a list of Wikipedia articles, along with their numeric similarity to the vectorized text.
 Two concept vectors can be easily compared to each other, using the `dotProduct` method.
 The dot product of two concept vectors is a measure for the semantic similarity between the two texts those vectors are created from.

-Calculating the semantic similarity between two texts directly is exactly what the semantic similarity tool (`be.vanoosten.esa.tools.SemanticSimilarityTool`) does.
+Calculating the semantic similarity between two texts directly is exactly what the semantic similarity tool (`SemanticSimilarityTool`) does.

 ### Automatic brainstorming